JBarker90/bash_scripts-nx/README.md

 # bash_scripts
-This is for my Bash scripts
+This is for my work Bash scripts